vojj/BoatControl/README.md

 ## Goals
 - [x] Phase1: Control two or more propellers (0.6KW to 1.2KW)
 - [x] Phase1: User want to controll speed via an apple watch
+- [x] Phase1: Its working with WIFI
+- [ ] Phase1: Its working with Bluetooth
 - [ ] Phase2: Do control a bit more secure
 - [ ] Phase3: GPS support (SpeedControl)